xiangp126/CrossLv/README.md

 - template/ => some templates generated or used by this project
 - testing/  => derived from compile-tools or tools, but deprecated by far
 - security/ => derived from doc, but has affairs with sccurity
+- vim-colors/ => color schemes for vim use
 - completion/ => bash completion for some extra use

 ## Example for autoHandle.sh